 - Right to data portability - Where we are processing your personal data because you have given us your consent to do so, you have the right to request that the data is transferred from one service provider to another.

-If you have any complaints about the way in which we have used your data, please get in touch with us using the details in the ‘Contact us’ section below.
+If you have any complaints about the way in which we have used your data, please get in touch with us by using the details in the ‘Contact us’ section below.
 We would be happy to help and discuss your concerns.